 Apple famously builds both software and hardware, enabling it to create a seamless whole.
 These days the design teams even overlap for greater collaboration, with Apple design guru Sir Jony Ive bringing his minimalist hardware design aesthetic to the software from iOS 7 onwards.
 Every aspect of the iPhone, then, has been designed with iOS in mind - not only the current build of iOS but future iterations.
 In some cases the same people are involved in the design of hardware and software.

 Android handsets, on the other hand, are built reactively: hardware and software are designed by separate teams in separate companies (in separate continents, quite often).
 Expecting the same level of polish would be unrealistic.

-iPhone vs Android: Apple's apps are better
+iPhone vs Android: iPhones get better apps

 The mighty Infinity Blade 3, which is not available on Google Play because of piracy concerns.
 Infinity Blade II isn't available on Android either - in fact, there are no genuine Infinity Blade games on there at all, despite the presence of a few knock-offs